-Its loose inspiration is Michel Faber’s melancholy novel The Book of Strange New Things (published in 2014, before the Netflix phenomenon).
+It takes as its veeery loose inspiration Michel Faber’s (Under the Skin) melancholy novel The Book of Strange New Things – published in 2014 before the Netflix phenomenon.

-Peter’s new congregation were introduced to the Bible by his missing predecessor, and they’ve taken to it enthusiastically, calling themselves Jesus Lover One, Jesus Lover Two, etc. Their ‘faces’ resemble “a placenta with two foetuses…nestled knee to knee.”
+Peter’s new congregation were introduced to the Bible by his (missing) predecessor, and they’ve really taken to it enthusiastically, calling themselves Jesus Lover One, Jesus Lover Two, etc. Their ‘faces’ resemble “a placenta with two foetuses…nestled knee to knee.”

 To speak their language, Peter would “need to rip off his own head and gargle through the stump.”
 (Any linguists want a challenge?!)

-It’s not a mystery or a religious satire, but a tale about grief and failure of communication – interplanetary email can be a bitch.
+It’s not a mystery or a religious satire, but a tale of grief and failure of communication – interplanetary email can be a bitch.

-The Amazon pilot is very different.
-It’s a fairly budget, basic sci-fi, with added plot.
-The sad heart of TBOSNT is gone.
+The Amazon pilot couldn’t be more different.
+It’s a budget sci-fi, and the sad heart of TBOSNT is gone.
 There’s no word yet on whether it will go to series, but the book is certainly worth the near-600 pages.